Sligo county football team

 The Sligo county football team (/ˈslaɪɡoʊ/ SLY-goh) represents Sligo in men's Gaelic football and is governed by Sligo GAA, the county board of the Gaelic Athletic Association.
 The team competes in the three major annual inter-county competitions; the All-Ireland Senior Football Championship, the Connacht Senior Football Championship and the National Football League.

 Sligo's home ground is Markievicz Park, Sligo.
-The team's manager is Tony McEntee.
+The team's managers are Dessie Sloyan and Eamonn O'Hara.

 The team last won the Connacht Senior Championship in 2007, but has never won the All-Ireland Senior Championship or the National League.

 According to Martin Breheny, Sligo routinely has a ranking within the bottom sixteen of county football teams.